Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems: Preliminaries and Problem Formulation

 It is well known that such an input delay can degrade performance and even destabilize the closed-loop system \cite{ZhanBran01,Cloo08}.
 Motivated by this issue, we propose a co-design framework for the cryptographic parameter set $\theta $ and the feedback gain $K$.
 Specifically, our goal is to jointly determine $(\theta,K)$ such that the following requirements are satisfied: \begin{enumerate}[label=\textbf{(R\arabic*)},ref=R\arabic*,leftmargin=*,align=left] \item \textit{Security requirement}: For a desired security level $\lambda^*$, the condition $\lambda(\theta)\ge \lambda^*$ holds. \item \textit{Delay requirement}: The total delay satisfies $\tau_\theta\in[0,T_s)$. \item \textit{Stability requirement}: The closed-loop system \eqref{eq:plant} with the delayed input \eqref{eq:delayInput} is stable. \end{enumerate}

-As a first step toward the co-design framework, we restrict our attention to static state-feedback controllers of the form \eqref{eq:controller}.
+As a first step toward developing this co-design framework, we focus on static state-feedback controllers of the form \eqref{eq:controller}.
 We also note that controller design methods under time-varying delays or delays exceeding the sampling time have been studied in the literature \cite{Cloo08,LiukSeli19}.
 Extending the proposed framework to incorporate such methods is left for future work.